roberlarues/Roofeus/README.md

 If you want to apply displacement maps in a plane in blender, you'll need more vertices inside the plane.
 You can create them automatically with subdivisions:
-![Subdivision comparison](images/SubdivisionComparison.png?raw=true "Subdivision comparison") The more subdivisions you make, the more better results you'll have, but it will be more heavy and more complex to render.
+![Subdivision comparison](images/SubdivisionComparison.png?raw=true "Subdivision comparison") The more subdivisions you make, the better results you'll have, but it will be more heavy and more complex to render.
-And there are lot of useless geometry.
+And there are lots of useless geometry.

-You can create them manually, but in extensive surfaces with lot of details could be a pain...
+You can create them manually, but in extensive surfaces with lots of details could be a pain...

-Roofeus offers another posibility for repetitive patterns:
+Roofeus offers another possibility for repetitive patterns:
 1) Define a template over the texture (composed by vertices and faces)
 2) Apply it in a blender face, adapting it to the face UVs

 This solution allows to create subdivisions with the exact precision you will define in the template and very fast.
 ![Roofeus result comparison](images/ResultComparison.png?raw=true "Roofeus result comparison") On the left, plane subdivided by blender using Multiresolution tool and 7 simple subdivisions (>16k vertices).
-On the right, roofeus result (916 vertices).
+On the right, roofeus result (1318 vertices).

 ## How to install
 To install roofeus add-on, compress the "roofeus" folder in a zip file and install it from the blender add-ons menu.